fabiankaraben/docsarchive-dev/content/typescript/5.2/tutorials/dom-manipulation.md

 TypeScript is a typed superset of JavaScript, and it ships type definitions for the DOM API.
 These definitions are readily available in any default TypeScript project.
 Of the 20,000+ lines of definitions in *lib.dom.d.ts*, one stands out among the rest: `HTMLElement`.
 This type is the backbone for DOM manipulation with TypeScript.

-> You can explore the source code for the [DOM type definitions](https://github.com/microsoft/TypeScript/blob/main/src/lib/dom.generated.d.ts)
+> You can explore the source code for the [DOM type definitions ↗](https://github.com/microsoft/TypeScript/blob/main/src/lib/dom.generated.d.ts)
 >

 ## Basic Example {#basic-example}